 After World War II and the liberation of the Korean people from the Japanese Armed Forces, the cultural and social aspects of Korea returned to normal and Taekwondo began to improve.
 The Art of Taekwondo began a new birth into the modern age and the western world.
 Martial art experts began opening centres all over the country after the end (i.e. the "cease-fire") of the Korean War (1950~1953).

-Taekwondo has gone by many names such as Tae Kyon, Soo Bak Do, Kong Soo Do, Tang Soo Do and others.
+The martial art of Taekwondo has gone by many names such as Tae Kyon, Soo Bak Do, Kong Soo Do, Tang Soo Do and others.
 However, the Master's main objective since 1945 was to purify Teakwondo and return to the traditional unarmed form and technique that was free from the influences of other martial arts.
-Many Kwans appeared and approximately in 1961, the Tae Soo Do association was formed which later changed name to the Korean Taekwondo Association in approximately 1965.
-Approximately 2000 Taekwondo Black Belt Master Instructors were dispatched to over 100 countries for foreigner's training.
+Many Kwans (schools) appeared and approximately in 1961, the Tae Soo Do association was formed which later changed name to the Korean Taekwondo Association in approximately 1965.
+Approximately 2000 Taekwondo Black Belt Master Instructors were dispatched to over 100 countries for foreigner's martial art training.

 World Taekwondo Headquarters

 Kukkiwon Building - World Taekwondo Headquarters.
-Today, Taekwondo represents not only a traditional martial art but also a modern sport practised by over 50 million people in 150 countries.
-Taekwondo has also progressed far enough that it was introduced as a demonstration sport in the 1988 and 1992 Olympics and consequently was part of the Sydney 2000 Olympics as a full medal sport.
+Today, Taekwondo represents not only a traditional martial art but also a modern sport practised by over 70 million people in 200 countries with over 8 million black belts (counted at 2018).
+Taekwondo has also progressed far enough that it was introduced as a demonstration sport in the 1988 and 1992 Olympics and consequently was part of the Sydney 2000 Olympics as a full medal sport for the first time.
 The Australian Team managed 2nd place overall with 1 gold medal for the Women and 1 Silver for the Men.
 Team Korea was successful in 1st place with 3 gold and 1 silver medal.
 The Taekwondo World Championships have been held every 2 years since 1973.

 The Olympic body recognises only one association - the World Taekwondo Association, of which Sun Bae is a proud member.